Coenobita pseudorugosus: Behavior and ecology

-Coenobita pseudorugosus occupy the supralittoral region, in conjunction with other terrestrial hermit crabs such as C. cavipes and C. rugosus.
+Coenobita pseudorugosus occupy the supralittoral region, in conjunction with other terrestrial hermit crabs such as C. cavipes, C. rugosus, and C. violascens.
 As with all terrestrial hermit crabs, they are subject to limited availability of empty gastropod shells that are suitable as a shelter, and thus an individual must compete with conspecifics as well as other species of terrestrial hermit crabs.
 Though described as preferring shells with short-to-mid height spire, they nonetheless occupy a wide variety of available shells.

 Although some subtle, species-specific shell and refuge preference has been reported, they closely occupy the same ecological niche as C. rugosus; despite the overlap, the niche difference is somewhat more pronounced when compared to C. cavipes (which preferentially seek mangroves).
 Similar to C. rugosus, they may seek refuge in fallen leaves under bushes, mangrove roots, algal deposits along the shoreline, under boulders and between rock crevices, and even taking advantage of anthropogenic constructs (such as tombs).
 In unfavorable climatic conditions they may burrow into the ground as deep as 5 cm.
 C. pseudorugosus regularly participate in short range migration near the shoreline to forage and seek empty gastropod shells, at times exceeding 100 meters per day.
 Although they are generally nocturnal in behavior and most active between dusk to after dawn, they are occasionally seen migrating during the daytime as well.
 They generally become more active during spring tide and lower wind speed.